melowntech/workshop/tutorials/geojson-part2.rst

         'icon-color': [255,0,0,255]
 	}

-In this case we use layer style inheritace.
-You can imagine that inheritance will copy all properties from defined layer style and these properties can be oweriten by newly defined properties.
-This is very useful when you whant share properties for other style layer and define only thouse properties which differ.
+In this case we use layer style inheritance.
+You can imagine that inheritance will copy all properties from defined layer style and these properties can be overwritten by newly defined properties.
+This is very useful when you want share properties for other style layer and define only those properties which differ.
 In this case we changed only ``filter`` and ``icon-color`` properties.
 Notice that we filtered the new point via it's *type* and *id*.
 We have to also change filter in previously defined ``place`` layer style, because we have to prevent of rendering hill point twice.

 .. code:: javascript